nuagetsu/VecRepV3/README.md

 More detailed explanation of the options can be found under the "Generalised Problems" section.

+Note that an Octave installation is required to run certain functions.
 # Goals of intern project
 The first goal of the project is to create a **vectorisation function** that maps a 2 by 2 **image** of 1s and 0s to an **N-Dimensional unit vector** (called a **vector embedding**), such that the dot product between any two such vector embeddings is equal to the **NCC score** between the two original 2 by 2 images.